the-technat/dotfiles/README.md

 A note for MacOS: before you can use chezmoi it will prompt you for the installation of XCode command line tools, do that and then rerun chezmoi again.

+A note for Linux: some commands might use sudo and will prompt for your password (if not using passwordless-sudo).

 ## Concepts

 ### Tools